nicoleump/ga-dsiplus/roadmap/week88.md

 Open discussion - what worked/what didn’t.
 What do we need to practice moving forward?

 ## Homework
-Check your class calendar for your HW assingment due next Monday
+Check your class calendar for your HW assingment due next Monday.

 ## Further Reading/ Resources: